husainasad/Cloud-Computing-2-2/README.md

 <b> Note: You cannot view or modify the lamda function creating using the 'Container Image' method. <br> </b>

-## Step 4: Testing with Workload Generator
+## Step 4: Test with Workload Generator
 Workload Generator simulates a client side and uploads files to the input bucket. <br>

 Command to upload videos: